PyCQA/baron/docs/index.rst

     path_to_bounding_box(fst, [0, "value", 1, "value"])

-The bounding box positions follow the same convention as for when locating a node: the line and column starts at 1.
+The bounding box positions follow the same convention as for when locating a node: the line and column start at 1.

 As you can see, the major difference between the two functions is that :file:`node_to_bounding_box` will always give a left position of